-How are Fusion 360 and Solidworks the same?
+Fusion 360 vs Solidworks: How are they the similar?
 How are they different?
-Which one is best for me?
-Let's dive straight into the arena: It's Fusion 360 vs Solidworks.
+And which one is best for me?
+Let's dive straight into the arena

 Solidworks has long been the industry leader for CAD modeling.
 Then, five years ago, Fusion 360 launched, a new, cloud-based CAD modeling software to challenge the industry leader.